RenoirTan/liver.zsh-theme/README.md

 ## Problems

  - Cannot make RPROMPT multiline for some reason.
 It just does not show RPROMPT if it straddles more than 1 line.
+However, if zsh is spawned in a git repo, vcs_info output gets shown.

  - When I *cd* into a local git repository, vcs_info output does not show itself in the prompt.
 It's supposed to between the top line and the bottom line of the prompt.